The Romane Event Comedy Show! (est March 2005)

-After 10 Years I decided to end the monthly version of my show, THE ROMANE EVENT.
+After 10 years I ended the monthly version of my show, THE ROMANE EVENT.
 One of the most spectacular feelings I have ever had was saying goodnight for the last time at The Romane Event and watching as the entire crowd of 100 plus stood for a standing ovation.
 I couldn’t even talk.
 One of my proudest moments!
 Just incredible.
-After 9 years, 100’s of shows and 100’s of performers my Grand Hiatus show was one of the best I have ever had.
+After 10 years, 100’s of shows and 100’s of performers my Grand Hiatus show was one of the best I have ever had.
 And the crowd’s reaction meant that they have been thoroughly entertained over the years as well.

 I’m also really proud of these recent articles, in the SF Bay Guardian and NBC Bay Area about my last monthly The Romane Event Comedy Show.
 The Last Laugh indeed!
 Lots of people asked me why I ended my run when it’s still really popular and firmly sewn into the SF culture.
 But that is precisely when it’s the time to move on.
 At the top and not while a “once was”.